kenesu-h/sys-hidplus-client-rs/docs/usage.md

 ### Windows
 You can run the executable directly without any issues.

-### Mac OS and Linux
+### All Operating Systems
-If you cannot directly run the executable, you're going to have to run the client using your OS's terminal/shell.
+If you cannot directly run the executable or you want to run the command line interface, you're going to have to run the client using your OS's terminal/shell.

 #### Directions
 1. Open your terminal/shell and navigate to the directory containing your executable.
 2. Run the following: `./client-rs`
+  - For Windows, you may have to do `./client-rs.exe` or just `client-rs.exe`.
   - If the above doesn't work, you may have to run the following to make it
     executable: `chmod +x client-rs`.
 Try to run the executable again afterwards.

+If you want to run the command line interface, run the executable with the following argument: `-- cli`.

 ## First-Time Setup